Role of Open Banking in Fostering Fintech Innovation

 Open Banking opens up a myriad of business opportunities for fintech companies to satisfy consumer requirements for improved services like managing personal finance, credit service accessibility via one unified application.
-Amidst growing competition of banking sector, a number popular banks are seeking a leverage in fintech for better CX.
+Amidst growing competition in the banking sector, a number of popular banks are seeking leverage in fintech for better CX.

 The Big Players Embracing Open Banking

-With amalgamation of regulation and customer expectations with improved technological output, the use cases of Open Banking across industries have dramatically increased.
+With the amalgamation of regulation and customer expectations with improved technological output, the use cases of Open Banking across industries have dramatically increased.
 Some renowned names in the industry have taken the lead in leveraging the benefits of open banking.

 - The starter API of Capital One’s Bank Account lets consumers apply for a savings account while sharing some basic data quickly through a third-party site.

 - Mastercard is another financial institution that has been vigorously unbundling its financial services into a myriad of component APIs, such as tokenization service that is powering Paypal’s merchant Braintree business.